VirtuallyCreative/ollie-ui-docs/src/pages/docs/summary/index.md

+---
+title: Ecosystem
+excerpt: >-
+  To make it easy to write documentation in plain Markdown, most UI components are styled using Markdown elements with few additional CSS classes.
+template: docs
+---

 # Ecosystem

 Ollie is a rapid SPA starter kit meaning it makes little assumptions about what front-end stack you're going to use with it.